-Over the counter antifungal creams are used in the treatment of various types of fungal infection including ringworm, nappy rash, athlete’s foot, thrush and other infections caused by yeast (Candida species), mould and other fungi (for example Trichophyton species).
-In this post, I will summarise the use and availability of over the counter antifungal creams in the UK.
+Over-the-counter antifungal creams are used in the treatment of various types of fungal infections, including ringworm, nappy rash, athlete’s foot, thrush, and other infections caused by yeast (Candida species), mold, and other fungi (for example, Trichophyton species).
+In this post, I will summarise the use and availability of over-the-counter antifungal creams in the UK.

-Antifungals creams can be bought over the counter from supermarkets or pharmacies (GSL: General Sale List medicines).
-Sale of some antifungal creams is restricted to a pharmacy with products not available for self-selection by the public (Pharmacy-only medicines / P medicines).
+Antifungal creams can be bought over the counter from supermarkets or pharmacies (GSL: General Sale List medicines).
+The sale of some antifungal creams is restricted to a pharmacy with products not available for self-selection by the public (Pharmacy-only medicines / P medicines).

-Antifungal creams are available as generic items; for example, many supermarkets and pharmacies sell their versions of clotrimazole cream.
-Some antifungal creams are sold as branded products; for example, a popular clotrimazole cream brand is Canesten cream.
+Antifungal creams are available as generic items; for example, many supermarkets and pharmacies sell their versions of Clotrimazole over-the-counter cream.
+Some antifungal creams are sold as branded products; for example, a popular Clotrimazole cream brand is Canesten cream.

 There is a wide variety of antifungal products in the UK.
 The following antifungal drugs can be found in over the counter antifungal creams:

-Two factors which need to be taken into consideration when deciding on treatment with antifungal cream are:
+Two factors that need to be taken into consideration when deciding on treatment with antifungal cream are: